So you want to know how to share a LinkedIn video on your company page or LinkedIn profile?

 The final step is to share your video to LinkedIn.
-First, click the “Post Settings” button on the bottom right hand side of the post window to confirm that your privacy settings are correct.
+First, confirm that your privacy settings are correct.
 This will involve deciding whether you want your post to be visible to the public or if you’d like to target a specific audience among your followers.

 If you do decide to target a specific audience, the options below will appear, allowing you to choose among certain qualifiers such as language, job function, industry, and company size.

-Finally, select whether or not you want to allow comments on your post, and click the blue “Post” button.
-Your work is complete!
+Finally, select whether or not you want to allow comments on your post under Advanced Settings.
+When you're done, your video is ready to post!

 If you’d like to embed your video post elsewhere, you can find the necessary code by clicking the three dots in the upper right hand corner of the post, and selecting "Embed this post."
 Note that you’ll need to be on the Member View in order to see this option.